Pirate1029/02_BattleTank/README.md

 + Creating a C++ class TankPlayerController
 + Creating a C++ class Tank (pawn)
 + Re-parenting the BP classes onto the C++ classes

+### Using virtual and override

++ Testing BeginPlay override
++ Testing if GetControlledTank return value is working